 - Alternate Hypothesis – which is denoted by HA or H1

 Always the Null Hypothesis is tested.
-Null Hypothesis reflects No relationship between variables.
+It reflects No relationship between variables.
 For example, there is no relationship between the Marketing Mix and Customer Satisfaction.
 Only the Null Hypothesis is either accepted or rejected.

 On the other hand, the Alternate Hypothesis is not tested.
 It reflects the relationship between variables.
 For example, remittance has a positive impact on GDP.

-Here is the comprehensive example of Alternate Hypothesis (from i to iii) and Null Hypothesis (from iv to vi):
+Here is the comprehensive example of Alternate Hypothesis (from 1 to 3) and Null Hypothesis (from 4 to 6):

 One of the best methods to comprehend the Methodology is Research Onion.
 Research Onion is used to strategist the methodology of research.